bkryzz/modcel/README.md

   build their own tissue model, to imitate a realistic pattern or create an entirely arbitrary condition.

-  The main module MODLOG treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.
+  The main module MODLOG (its number-crunching F90 engine) treats a population of cells/agents that evolve in time and space according to a set of Markovian rules and internal chemical evolution of a prescribed set of metabolites.
   Chemical species can be assigned fixed, or transported and diffused by the fluids.